wajeht/brommarly/README.md

 # 📥 Installation

+> [!IMPORTANT]
+> This extension is not available on the Chrome Web Store.
+We will not be publishing it there.

 1. Download the latest release from the `/bin` folder
 2. Open Google Chrome and navigate to `chrome://extensions/`
 3. Enable "Developer mode" in the top right corner